marvinGitHub/object-storage/Readme.md

 Listeners receive a context object implementing melia\ObjectStorage\Event\Context\ContextInterface.
 Common contexts include:

 - Context(uuid) — carries the UUID related to the operation.
+- ObjectPersistenceContext(uuid, path) — carries UUID and path for persistence ops.
-- StubCreationContext(uuid, className) — carries UUID and class name during stub creation.
+- StubContext(uuid, className) — carries UUID and class name during stub lifecycle.
+- LifetimeContext(uuid, previous, current) — carries lifetime changes (e.g., TTL).

-Tip: Some events (like CACHE_CLEARED) may have no contextual UUID.
+Tip: Some events (like CACHE_CLEARED or SAFE_MODE_* and lock events) may have no contextual UUID.
 ### Subscribing to events

 You can obtain the dispatcher via the AwareTrait (getEventDispatcher/setEventDispatcher) and register listeners: